-How to see M17.
-If you want to see deep-sky objects like this one, learn to recognize the constellation Sagittarius the Archer.
-It’s located in the direction to the center of our Milky Way galaxy; many beautiful star clusters and nebulae can be found in this part of the sky.
-Luckily, this constellation contains an easy-to-find star pattern, or asterism, in the shape of a teapot.
-From the legendary Teapot asterism in Sagittarius, it’s fairly easy to star-hop to the Omega Nebula and its companion nebula, M16.
+If you want to see M17 and many other deep-sky objects, learn to recognize the constellation Sagittarius the Archer, with its famous Teapot asterism.
+The Teapot is located in the direction of the star-rich center of our Milky Way galaxy.
+So there are many beautiful star clusters and nebulae in this part of the sky.
+And, it’s an easy star-hop from the Teapot to M17 and its nearby companion on the sky’s dome, M16.

-From the Teapot, draw an imaginary line from the star Kaus Austrinus and pass just east (left) of the star Kaus Media to locate M16 and M17.
+As an illustration, draw an imaginary line from the star Kaus Australis (also known as Epsilon Sagittarii) in the Teapot and pass to the left of the star Kaus Media (or Delta Sagittarii) to locate M16 and M17.
 These two nebulae are close together and located about one fist-width above the Teapot.

-As seen from the Northern Hemisphere, the Teapot, M16 and M17 are summertime objects.
-They’re highest up when due south on late August evenings.
-At the same time, they’re wintertime objects from the Southern Hemisphere, where they’re found closer to overhead.
+As seen from the Northern Hemisphere, M16 and M17 are summertime objects.
+They’re highest up when they’re due south on late August evenings.
+And in addition, they’re wintertime objects in the Southern Hemisphere, where they’re closer to being overhead.

-Science of the Omega Nebula.
-Like M16, M17 Omega Nebula is a vast interstellar cloud of dust and gas giving birth to young, hot suns.
-It spans some 15 light-years in diameter.
-The cloud of interstellar matter of which this nebula is a part is roughly 40 light-years in diameter and has a mass of 30,000 solar masses.
-The total mass of the Omega Nebula is an estimated 800 solar masses.
+The Omega Nebula is a vast interstellar cloud of dust and gas giving birth to young, hot stars.
+It spans some 15 light-years in diameter, with a mass of around 800 solar masses.
+And it’s part of a larger cloud, roughly 40 light-years in diameter with a mass of 30,000 solar masses.

-Bottom line: Barely visible to the unaided eye on a dark, moonless night, the Omega Nebula (Messier 17) is best seen through binoculars, or low power in a telescope.
-It’s one of our galaxy’s vast star-forming regions.
+Bottom line: Barely visible to the unaided eye on a dark night, the star-forming region known as the Omega Nebula is best seen through binoculars, or low power in a telescope.